AlkaWildlife/alkawildlife.eu/en_GB/_projects/sousliks-for-the-landscape-landscape-for-sousliks.md

   - SK
 logoset: IRRVA
 description: >-
-  The aim of this project is to contribute to the rescue of the souslik, across the Czech and Slovak republics.
+  The aim of this project is to contribute to the rescue of sousliks across the Czech Republic and Slovakia.
 It will include a multitude of activities
-  including: monitoring species in known areas, identifying new areas for potential colonies, improving the environment for the sousliks, providing education and further understanding of the need to protect the sousliks to local landowners and villages and target visitors to souslik regions to promote their conservation.
+  including: monitoring species in known areas, identifying new areas for potential colonies, improving the environment for the sousliks, providing education to local landowners,villages and target visitors to souslik regions to promote their protection and conservation.
 ---
 # Project aims